yaAubakirov/VBA_solutions/README.md

   So first macro checks if this TQ is General.
 If it is General TQ it writes Yes to dedicated columns, in another result writes No. After that for non-General TQs it takes short name of module concats it with first DP in a cell and inserts to dedicated cell.
 And so on till the end

   This what macro does.
 Example is attached

+### 2. submissionsFill macro

+One guy asked me to creat macro which one takes data from one file and fills another based on conditions.

+As I explaned before there are modules and DPs.
+DPs are submitted for checking and contractor assigns status for DP.
+Code 1 - couldn't be approved, need to correct.
+Code 2 - approved but there are small corrections.
+Code 3 - approved.

+So based on marged module and DP string need to find statuses for DP and fill statuses in a row in a chronological order.
+If DP wasn't send need to write "Not submitted".
+If it is submitted but it is still on checking need to write "Under Review"

+As an example there are files 'table_to_fill.xlsm' and 'table_to_parse.xlsx'.
+Open first file, check VBA and run module, select file 'table_to_parse.xlsx' and enjoy